Southern Comfort (1981 film): Development

 Hill first wrote the script in 1976.
 At one stage it was known as The Prey.

-According to Walter Hill he and David Giler had a deal with 20th Century Fox to "acquire and develop interesting, commercial scripts that could be produced cheaply.
+According to Walter Hill, he and David Giler had a deal with 20th Century Fox to "acquire and develop interesting, commercial scripts that could be produced cheaply.
 Alien (1979) was one of them, and Southern Comfort was another.
 We wanted to do a survival story, and I'd already done a film in Louisiana."

 They hired a writer, Michael Kane, to do a draft which Giler and Hill then rewrote.
-According to Hill, "No studio wanted to make it, but an independent guy showed up who had a relationship with Fox.
-Liked it, said he would finance it."
+According to Hill, "No studio wanted to make it, but an independent production shop showed up who had a relationship with Fox.
+Liked it, said they would finance it."

 The film was financed by the Cinema Group.
 This was a company headed by William J. Immerman, whose head of production was Venetia Stevenson, daughter of director Robert Stevenson.
 The Cinema Group had raised a fund of $30 million to make movies, half of which was private, the other half which was publicly raised.
 Southern Comfort was their second film.
 (Take This Job and Shove It was their first.)

 Powers Boothe was cast after Hill and Giler saw him play Jim Jones in the mini series Guyana Tragedy.

 Hill said the concept of Keith Carradine's character "was that he was one of nature's aristocrats – graceful, confident of his own ability and able to separate himself from other people with an amusing remark", whereas the character played by Boothe "is much more the rational, hardworking, self made individual" and as a result "just cannot believe the nature of the situation at first" whereas Carradine's can.